-The history of Tiberias
+A history of Tiberias

-The city was built adjoining the residential area of Hamat Tiberias, and inadvertently over an ancient Jewish cemetery, and this prevented Jews from settling here.
-Hence, this was initially a predominantly pagan city.
-However, Rabbi Shimon ben Yochai purified Tiberias by locating the graves and relocating the remains and this enabled it to become the chief Jewish center in the Galilee.
+Tiberias was built adjoining the residential area of nearby Hamat Tiberias, and inadvertently over an ancient Jewish cemetery.
+This prevented Jews from settling here and it was initially a predominantly pagan city.
+However, Rabbi Shimon ben Yochai purified Tiberias by locating the graves and relocating the remains, and this enabled Jews to live here.
+It would eventually become the predominant Jewish center in the Galilee.
+At one time there were thirteen synagogues in the city.
+The Sanhedrin made Tiberias its final destination in about 150 CE when it left Tzipori.
+The Jerusalem Talmud was written in Tiberias between about 230 to 270 CE.

 Sites to visit in downtown Tiberias